RafaMMas/IberianFishHSMs/README.md

 outputs from hydraulic simulations and field data.
 Field data includes the substrate and cover (shelter) distribution across the study site, by patch, pixel or cell.
-The data used in this example is available from the package and has been adapted from he data published in Muñoz-Mas et al. (2024).
+The data used in this example is available from the package and has been adapted from the data published in Muñoz-Mas et al. (2024).

 </div>